catalyst-cooperative/pudl/docs/clone_ferc1.rst

 and the data itself is unclean and poorly organized.
 As a result, very few people are currently able to use it at all, and we have not yet integrated the vast majority of the available data into PUDL.
-This also means it's useful to just provide programmatic access to the bulk raw data, separately from the smaller cleaned up subset of the data within PUDL.
+This also means it's useful to just provide programmatic access to the bulk raw data, independent of the cleaner subset of the data included within PUDL.

 To provide that access, we've broken the :mod:`pudl.extract.ferc1`` process down into two distinct steps: